 Like many states, Massachusetts is experiencing a prescription drug and heroin epidemic.
-In 2014 alone, more than 1,200 residents died of an overdose.
+Last year, more than 2,000 residents died of an overdose.
 Overdose deaths now outnumber those due to car accidents.
 Not only is this a public safety issue – it is a public health issue.
 The AG’s Office is committed to ending this crisis.

 Immediately after taking office, Massachusetts Attorney General Maura Healey announced that combatting this public health crisis would be her top priority, and she established an Opiate Task Force within her office.
 The Task Force, comprised of health care experts, law enforcement, advocates and public policy experts, is dedicated to tackling opiate and prescription drug abuse using a multi-disciplinary approach that includes enforcement, treatment, prevention and education efforts.